-The Company's objectives when managing capital are to safeguard the Company's ability to continue as a going concern in order to advance its mineral properties.
+The Company's objectives when managing capital are to safeguard the Company's ability to continue as a going concern in order to advance its mineral properties and to acquire new investments.
 In order to facilitate the management of its capital requirements, the Company prepares periodic budgets that are updated as necessary.

-The Company manages its capital structure and makes adjustments to it to effectively support the acquisition and exploration of mineral properties.
-The properties in which the Company currently has an interest are in the exploration stage; as such the Company is dependent on external financing to fund its activities.
-In order to carry out the planned exploration and pay for general administrative costs, the Company will spend its existing working capital and raise additional amounts as needed.
-The Company will continue to assess new properties and seek to acquire an interest in additional properties if it feels there is sufficient geologic or economic potential and if it has adequate financial resources to do so.
+The Company manages its capital structure and makes adjustments to it to effectively support its business activities.
+The properties in which the Company currently holds are in the exploration stage; as such the Company is dependent on external financing to fund its activities.
+In order to carry out the planned exploration and possible acquisitions and to pay for general administrative costs, the Company will spend its existing working capital and raise additional amounts as needed.
+The Company will continue to assess new properties and investments, and seek to acquire an interest in additional properties and investments if it feels there is sufficient geologic or economic potential and if it has adequate financial resources to do so.

 Management reviews its capital management approach on an ongoing basis and believes that this approach, given the relative size of the Company, is reasonable.
-The Company monitors its cash and cash equivalents, available-for-sale investments, common shares, warrants and stock options as capital.
-There were no changes in the Company's approach to capital management during the period ended March 31, 2015.
-The Company's investment policy is to hold cash in interest bearing bank accounts, which pay comparable interest rates to highly liquid short-term interest bearing investments with maturities of one year or less and which can be liquidated at any time without penalties.
+The Company monitors its cash and cash equivalents, availablefor-sale investments, common shares, warrants and stock options as capital.
+There were no changes in the Company's approach to capital management during the period ended June 30, 2015.
+The Company's investment policy is to hold cash in interest bearing bank accounts, which pay comparable interest rates to highly liquid shortterm interest bearing investments with maturities of one year or less and which can be liquidated at any time without penalties.
 Neither the Company nor any of its subsidiaries is subject to externally imposed capital requirements and does not have exposure to asset-backed commercial paper or similar products.